 Medium peaks hold their shape pretty well, except that the tip of the peak curls over on itself when the beaters are lifted.

-Stiff peaks stand straight up when the beaters are lifted.
+Stiff or firm peaks stand straight up when the beaters are lifted.
 (Medium-stiff peaks are just stiff enough to stand up firmly but with a slight curl at the tip.)